35 Ideas for Easy Thanksgiving Decorating

 These simple cards send seasonal messages or identify where guests sit.
 Cut cardstock with pinking shears and decorate with rubber-stamp designs and handwritten messages.
 Choose tone-on-tone or metallic ink for a sophisticated look.

 Invite family or guests to write messages of thanks on paper ornaments.
 Tie ornaments to tree branches anchored in sand in a pitcher.
 They make a memorable keepsake if guests sign and date their ornament.

 Footed glass containers show off ribbons, beans and nuts in fall hues.
 The copper tray adds shiny sophistication and makes the arrangement portable.

 Place these pretty votives on your Thanksgiving dining table, mantel or coffee table.
-Just gather acorns and layer in a cup around a small candle.
-Save a few acorns to scatter near your display.
+Just gather unshelled nuts and layer in a glass cup around a small candle.
+Save a few nuts to scatter near your display.

 Bucket of color